jkuatagges/AggesWebsiteChallenge2021/README.md

 ## Design and  responsiveness

-I have tried as much to make this website responsive on all screens using <span style = "color: darkblue">*[bootstrap technologies]*</span>(https://bit.ly/3pU0j2u)
+I have tried as much to make this website responsive on all screens using <span style = "color: darkblue">[*bootstrap technologies*]</span>(https://bit.ly/3pU0j2u).

 ### Things left out

--[] On home page: Interactive map have been left out and therefore may be added later.
++ On home page: Interactive map have been left out and therefore may be added later.
 I left out as am still searching on how to incorporate full functional map content in website.
--[] Several back end  features for  user registration and uploading files to our site for others to use are note yet implemented.
++ Several back end  features for  user registration and uploading files to our site for others to use are note yet implemented.
 I have just done the front end part to test if its necessary or not.

 This sections are on following pages
-       * Membership registration page
++ Membership registration page
-       * Project page ; that allow user to upload project proposal file for club to handle
++ Project page ; that allow user to upload project proposal file for club to handle
-       * Past papers page; students can upload papers and admin reviews them before publishing on the site.
++ Past papers page; students can upload papers and admin reviews them before publishing on the site
-       * Afew automation for notifying members on upcoming weekly events. <span style = "color: orange">on events page</span>
++ Afew automation for notifying members on upcoming weekly events. <span style = "color: orange">on events page</span>
-       * Social media links and contact links have been left and will be added once this mock site is approved.
++ Social media links and contact links have been left and will be added once this mock site is approved.

 ## Useful accounts